edelgrace/blog/content/post/2009-12-06-this-wasnt-the-best-week-ever.md

 He's dating someone.

 Whoot, whoot.
-I mean&#8230; I'm glad he told me.
+I mean...
+I'm glad he told me.
 I'm glad I found out from HIM.
 He said that I was one of the first people he told.
 So I'm happy he trusts me.

-But&#8230; I'm still jealous.
-I mean, she's so nice and she told me she was sorry&#8230; I can't help it.
+But...
+I'm still jealous.
+I mean, she's so nice and she told me she was sorry...
+I can't help it.

 And, he said he knew I was pretending to be happy.